bbenz/allaroundazure/content/post/2020-10-06-how-to-kick-off-your-career-with-custom-vision.md

 <!--more-->

-{{< video "Du7fUxIxYjE" >}}
+{{< video "7lUm5lMl0d8" >}}

 Episode 43 introduces Mikolaj Sienkiewicz, a [Microsoft Learn Student Ambassador](https://studentambassadors.microsoft.com/) to the show to dicuss Azure's Custom Vision.
 Mikloaj shares his experience in the [Imagine Cup Competition](https://imaginecup.microsoft.com) as well as his project "Asisto".

 Follow along as Jason and Mikolaj go through Azure's Cognitive Services, specifically the [Custom Vision portal](https://www.customvision.ai/).
 See how easy it is to build powerful AI applications using a variety of cognitive services offered on [Azure](https://azure.microsoft.com/free/students/?WT.mc_id=allaroundazure-stream-cxa).

+Resources and links are found below for datasets and tools to follow along with the live demo and perform your very own image recognition.

 ### Useful Links